BlaqueDevs/se-assignment-day-5-technical-writing-and-review-mosesjnr/README.md

 Understanding our audience's expertise level significantly shapes how you present technical information in several ways:
 1) Language and Terminology:
-a.
+##.
 Tech Experts: You can use industry-specific jargon and technical terms, assuming a certain level of
     familiarity with concepts.
-b.
+##.
 Regular Folks: Simplified language is essential, avoiding jargon and explaining terms in layman's language to
     ensure comprehension.

 2) Depth of Explanation: